ningg/ningg.github.com/_posts/blog/2012-05-09-jvm-best-practice-cmd-details-jps-jinfo-jstat.md

 其中，选项：

 * `-h n`：每输出 `n` 行，就输出一行 header
-* class: Displays statistics about the behavior of the class loader.
+* `class`: Displays statistics about the behavior of the class loader.
-* compiler: Displays statistics about the behavior of the Java HotSpot VM Just-in-Time compiler.
+* `compiler`: Displays statistics about the behavior of the Java HotSpot VM Just-in-Time compiler.
-* gc: Displays statistics about the behavior of the garbage collected heap.
+* `gc`: Displays statistics about the behavior of the garbage collected heap.
 * gccapacity: Displays statistics about the capacities of the generations and their corresponding spaces.
 * gccause: Displays a summary about garbage collection statistics (same as -gcutil), with the cause of the last and current (when applicable) garbage collection events.
 * gcnew: Displays statistics of the behavior of the new generation.